 The colonial old town still stands today with many churches, convents and monasteries.
 Climb the towers of the dramatic gothic Basilica del Voto Nacional, decorated with turtles and iguanas, for more jaw-dropping views of the city.
 One thing is for sure, Quito shouldn’t be viewed as just the gateway to the Galapagos Islands.

-One of the best ways to see Cuzco is from Sacsayhuaman, the Inca ruins just a 45 minute walk or a quick drive from the centre of Cuzco.
-With Cuzco built in the shape of a prancing panther, Sacsayhuaman is the head of this ferrous animal.
-Spend an afternoon here strolling around the three-tiered walls zig-zagging over the grass, overlooking the incredible views of Cuzco with a few fluffy llamas for company.
+One of the best ways to see Cusco is from Sacsayhuaman, the Inca ruins just a 45 minute walk or a quick drive from the centre of Cusco.
+With Cusco built in the shape of a prancing panther, Sacsayhuaman is the head of this ferrous animal.
+Spend an afternoon here strolling around the three-tiered walls zig-zagging over the grass, overlooking the incredible views of Cusco with a few fluffy llamas for company.

 The story of Medellin’s reinvention is one for the record books.
 Forget the nickname of ‘the most dangerous city on earth’.
 Over the past 25 years, Medellin has left this reputation far behind and is now considered one of the safest big cities in South America, as well as one of the most innovative.
 And thank goodness, as Medellin has a lot to offer.

 Built in the Aburrá Valley enclosed by green mountains, if you arrive at night you’ll be met with an incredible sight, the city lights twinkling below you.
 While if you turn up during the day, it’s likely you’ll see the sky dotted with paragliders, one of the city’s most popular adventure activities.
 With pleasant spring-like temperatures all year round, there are dozens of parks to enjoy.
 Plaza Botero is one of the favourite, home to 23 sculptures by the renowed Colombian artist Fernando Botero.